-Soldier replied: "No, I live here. dering if I could get a cup of coffee in time to go out with the boys."
+Soldier replied: "No, I live here. lineup after an absence of a week I told my company commander I and promptly sewed up the ball was hungry three weeks ago, and game with a clothesline double to he put me on detached service to leftfield to feature the uprising in the 4th.
+Haase amassed 13 strikedering if I could get a cup of coffee in time to go out with the boys."

 In her silkiest magnolia voice, the waitress countered: "Oh, an emergency case, eh.
 Quick Kildare, the coffee - this man is dying."
-Then cutting through 24 miles of red tape with a bread knife, she yelled out "d-r-a-w o-n-e," and the exactly two days setback.
+Then cutting through 24 miles of red tape with a bread knife, she yelled out "d-r-a-w o-n-e," and the Mess, but you don't address her coffee, as if by magic, appeared in exactly two days nor an enlisted woman and thus 18 hours, and 12 2/5 seconds.
+And

-By this time, we should have He only had a sword hanging by a thread over his head.
-We now have a bread knife without a thread aimed at our throat.
+By this time, we should have seas cap, not a garrison cap and made Damocles look like a piker.
+He only had a sword hanging by a thread over his head. have a bread knife without a thread aimed at our throat.
 This slant-a on Atlanta is sure to start Macon achin, so we beg forgiveness.
 All